AsiaDaDev/love-being-home/README.md

 - React Horizontal Scrolling Menu... creates horizontal scrolling menus... in React.
 - React Icons are a collection of popular icons to use within a React project.

+---
 ### 2. Editing the Project
 To start editing the Next.js project the `pages/index.js` file should be modified.
 The live page will auto-update as the file `index.js` file is editied.
 When creating a new project everything within the `<div>` can be deleted as well as any unnecessary imports.

 COMPONENTS
 Reusable components can be created in React and Next.js to split the UI into more manageable pieces.
+Components are typically contained in a `components` folder.
 Components are JavaScript functions that accept input (in the form of "props") and return elements that describe what should appear on screen.

 To learn more about components see the following: